Detection Boundaries for Panel Slope Homogeneity Tests Under Small-Group Heterogeneity: Conclusions

 \section{Conclusions}

-We propose repurposing existing slope-homogeneity tests to detect grouped patterns in panels.
+We derive the detection boundary of standard slope-homogeneity tests under small-group heterogeneity.
 The power of the tests is evaluated under a sequence of doubly local alternatives, linking the degree of heterogeneity across groups and each group size to its impact on test performance.
 Our analysis shows that slope-homogeneity tests are effective in detecting such structures, including sparse groups whose cardinality is negligible relative to the cross-sectional size.
 Monte Carlo simulations support similar conclusions in finite samples.